yyeung13/oke_ocir_demo/install_db_19c_on_oci.md

 - Upload database installer to /u01/install folder.
 If you are using MobaTerm, simply use the upload feature that comes with MobaTerm.
 Otherwise, you can use another other tool.
 If you are downloading from edelivery (http://edelivery.oracle.com)), note that there is a wget feature that allows you to generate a script and download DB installer directly to the compute instance, which is a lot faster.
 Make sure you login with your Oracle account when you run the wget generated download scripts.
 Sample download script is [here](images/db_install/download_db.sh)

+- I would suggest you generate your own download script from edelivery.
+If you use mine, you will be downloading Oracle Database, Oracle Database Client as well as Oracle Grid Infrastructure within one single download

 - If you are using the WGET option above, put the download script under /u01/install and run it with 'download_db.sh'
 - Make sure the script is executable, and from /u01/install, run ./download.db.sh